Project-Iris-CV/.github/profile/README.md

 # Intelligent Recognition and Integrated Surveillance
 Integrated Recognition Intelligent Surveillance (IRIS) AI technology for object detection, with a primary focus on monitoring equipment states (On/Off).
 By analyzing the frequency and duration of equipment usage, IRIS assists Lab Supervisors with automated data gathering and real-time monitoring capabilities

-# Software Installation and Setup
+# Installation Guide
 ## Downloading the source code
-IRIS Software has three (3) main repositories which includes the service, backend, and frontend.
-For downloading the software, the user can execute the following commands:
+IRIS software is comprised of three main repositories: the service, backend, and frontend.
+To download the software, execute the following commands:

 ```bash
 # clone the frontend repository